trioderegion/dnd5e-helpers/README.md

 ![Circle Scaling](https://github.com/trioderegion/dnd5e-helpers/raw/master/.github/circle_scaling.gif)

 ### Cover Calculator (Beta)
-- When a user with a selected token targets another token, the target's cover will be calcuated following the rules presented in DMG pg.
+- When a user with a selected token targets another token, the target's cover will be calculated following the rules presented in DMG pg.
 251
 - A message in chat will be posted concerning the target's cover in relation to the selected token(s).
-- Prioritizes walls, specially flaged tiles, then tokens.
+- Prioritizes walls, specially flagged tiles, then tokens.
   - Tiles have a new option in their configuration dialog that sets the cover granted by them.
   - Two tiles are now included from game-icons.net that are configured automatically for half and three-quarters cover in modules/dnd5e-helpers/assets/cover-tiles.
 - Has two modes for cover in relation to walls: Center Point and Four Corner.
 Cover from tiles and tokens are (currently) only calculated from Center Point.